zio/zio-quill/CASSANDRA.md

 **Phantom (v1.22.0)**

-Phantom is asynchronous by default and all operations returns `Future`s.
+Phantom is asynchronous by default and all operations return `Future`s.
 It also allows users to process the data coming from Cassandra in a streaming fashion using [`play-iteratees`](https://www.playframework.com/documentation/2.4.x/Iteratees) or [`play-streams-experimental`](https://www.playframework.com/documentation/2.4.x/ReactiveStreamsIntegration), that make it possible to integrate with other software that support [reactive-streams](https://github.com/reactive-streams/reactive-streams-jvm).

 **Quill (v0.4.0)**